-As described in Connecting and Transforming California, 2016 Business Plan (Authority 2016) and the 2018 Business Plan (Authority 2018), the Authority intends to implement this system in two phases.
-Phase 1 will connect the San Francisco Bay Area to Los Angeles Basin via the Central Valley with a mandated express travel time of 2 hours and 40 minutes or less.
+As described in Connecting and Transforming California, 2016 Business Plan (Authority 2016), the Authority intends to implement this system in two phases.
+Phase 1 will connect San Francisco Bay Area to Los Angeles Basin via the Central Valley with a mandated express travel time of 2 hours and 40 minutes or less.
 Phase 2 will extend the system from Merced to Sacramento in the north, and from Los Angeles to San Diego via the Inland Empire in the south.